andredot/ISLR2/chapter_2.md

     ## (Intercept) -1.1130720 -0.7946635
     ## x            0.2786177  0.6322846

 Comment on the finding: as expected, the larger the variance, the larger the confidence interval.
-Don’t know how to elaborate more (what should I notice?)
+Don't know how to elaborate more (what should I notice?)

 ### ex.
 14

 **This problem focuses on the collinearity problem.**

 **(a) Perform the following commands in R. The last line corresponds to creating a linear model in which y is a function of x1 and x2.
 Write out the form of the linear model.
 What are the regression coefficients? **

 ``` r
 set.seed(1)